General Terms and Conditions Last updated 9/11/2023.

 (a) after the expiry of any initial minimum term specified in an order form, at any time without cause on no less than 30 days’ notice;

-20. An employer may extract its employee data using the tools available on the platform before access or use ceases.
-If you wish to access such data after an employee’s access or use has ceased, within 30 days after such cessation, Flare may extract the data for the employer and may charge for all work done on an hourly basis at the current standard consulting rates notified to the employer.
+20. You may extract your employee data using the tools available on the platform before access or use ceases.
+If you wish to access such data after an employee’s access or use has ceased, within 30 days after such cessation, Flare may extract the data for you and may charge you for all work done on an hourly basis at the current standard consulting rates notified to you.